 FINANCING ACTIVITIES provide supplemental cash for day-to-day operations and capital requirements as needed.
 PGE relies on commercial paper borrowings and cash from operations to manage its day-to-day financing requirements.
-During the first half of 1999, commercial paper borrowings increased \$52 million, of which \$32 million was utilized to repay policy loans on corporate owned life insurance.
-The Company paid common stock dividends of \$40 million to its parent and \$1 million in preferred stock dividends during the first half of 1999.
+During the first nine months of 1999, PGE repaid \$109 million in long-term debt, including \$94 million in matured First Mortgage Bonds, \$5 million in other long-term debt, and the early redemption of \$10 million in 7 3/4% First Mortgage Bonds due in the year 2023, funded primarily through commercial paper borrowings.
+The Company also repaid \$30 million (\$32 million less \$2 million prepaid interest) in policy loans on corporate owned life insurance during this period.
+The Company declared \$60 million and paid \$40 million in common stock dividends to its parent and \$2 million in preferred stock dividends during the first nine months of 1999.

-In April 1999, PGE filed a \$200 million shelf registration statement with the Securities and Exchange Commission for the purpose of issuing new longterm debt, the proceeds from which will be used to refund fixed and variable rate securities, reduce short-term debt, and fund planned construction and other expenditures; no debt has been issued under this registration.
+In April 1999, PGE filed a \$200 million shelf registration statement with the Securities and Exchange Commission for the purpose of issuing new long-term debt, the proceeds from which will be used to refund fixed and variable rate securities, reduce commercial paper borrowings, and fund planned construction and other expenditures; no debt has been issued under this registration.
 In July 1999, PGE received approval from the Federal Energy Regulatory Commission to issue short-term debt, including commercial paper, credit facilities, and other evidences of indebtedness up to \$350 million.
 This approval is effective for two years and replaces and supercedes PGE's prior approval from the FERC authorizing short-term borrowing of \$250 million.

-In July 1999, Duff & Phelps Credit Rating Co. assigned initial ratings to PGE's debt, with senior secured debt rated 'AA-', senior unsecured debt rated 'A+', preferred stock and junior subordinated debt rated 'A', and commercial paper rated 'D1'.
-Also in July, Moody's Investor Services changed PGE's rating outlook from 'stable' to 'positive'.
+In July 1999, Duff & Phelps Credit Rating Co.(DCR) assigned initial ratings to PGE's debt, with senior secured debt rated 'AA-', senior unsecured debt rated 'A+', preferred stock and junior subordinated debt rated 'A', and commercial paper rated 'D1'.
+Also in July, Moody's Investors Services (Moody's) changed PGE's rating outlook from 'stable' to 'positive'.